 VIS aims to be a primary source of knowledge for anyone who wants to learn about, and immerse themselves in, the artistic research emanating from the Nordic region, as well as being a platform for international research that places a similar emphasis upon reflection.
 It is an open-access publication and uses the SAR Research Catalogue publishing platform for its submission and peer-reviewing processes, as well as for its final publications.
 The VIS website was released on 9 April 2018, together with the first Issue – Issue 0.

-As the artistic research community has grown internationally, so has cooperation in this field between many Nordic art education institutions.
-We share supervisors and expert committee members in what are often small and specialized fields of art; our teaching staff participate in exchanges and move to neighbouring countries, we utilize each other’s expertise in university and faculty boards and our students and staff participate in each other’s forum meetings and research events.
+As the artistic research community has grown internationally, so has cooperation in this field between many Nordic art-education institutions.
+We share supervisors and expert committee members in what are often small and specialized fields of art; our teaching staff participate in exchanges and move between neighbouring countries, we utilise each other’s expertise in university and faculty boards and our students and staff participate in each other’s forum meetings and research events.

 VIS – Nordic Journal for Artistic Research

 Stockholms konstnärliga högskola

 Vice-Rector of Research

 The main languages for the journal are Norwegian, Swedish and Danish.
 English-speaking researchers, including those with this as a second language, are welcome to submit in English.